smcgee8/slurp_app/README.md

 * [Resque](https://github.com/resque/resque) / [Redis](https://redis.io/) — Job queue
 * [Bootstrap](http://getbootstrap.com/) — HTML & CSS framework

-## Usage & License
+## License
+This project is licensed under the terms of the [MIT license](LICENSE.txt).

 **DISCLAIMER:** Slurp is a hobby project and has not been audited for security.
 Slurp is not suited for applications involving the exchange of confidential / sensitive information.
 Use at your own risk.
-The author assumes no responsibility for any data breaches that result from the use of Slurp.
+The author assumes no responsibility for any breaches that result from the use of Slurp.